Willard Warch

 Willard Franklin Warch (June 6, 1909 – October 12, 2002) was an American classical cellist and music theorist from Chicago.
-He was schoolmaster at Punahou School in Honolulu, first cello with the Honolulu Symphony and a Professor of Music and Theory at Oberlin College for 30 years.
+He was schoolmaster at Punahou School in Honolulu, first cello with the Honolulu Symphony and a professor of Music and Theory at Oberlin College for 30 years.

-Warch was a member of the Oberlin Orchestra cello section from 1927–31 and a student at Oberlin College.
+Warch was a member of the Oberlin Orchestra cello section from 1927 to 1931 and a student at Oberlin College.
 In 1931, he graduated, having earned both the B.Mus. and M.Mus. degrees at Oberlin.
-From 1942–45, Warch served in the U.S. Army Air Corps as a member of the Army Air Corps Band stationed in England.
+From 1942 to 1945, Warch served in the U.S. Army Air Corps as a member of the Army Air Corps Band stationed in England.
 He authored five music study textbooks as well as Our First 100 Years; a brief history of the Oberlin College Conservatory of Music.

 He died in Oberlin, Ohio in 2002, aged 93.